Laboratory Education: Phlebotomy Technician Program

 The Hennepin County Medical Center Phlebotomy Technician Program is a twelve-week clinical experience with coursework in medical terminology, quality assurance and legal concerns, safety and infection control, specimen processing, point-of-care testing, anatomy and physiology of the circulatory system, and venipuncture, arterial puncture, and skin puncture techniques.
 Students are also introduced to the healthcare environment, other healthcare professionals, and use of the electronic medical record.
 Lectures, laboratory demonstrations and experiences, and technical evaluation are utilized for the learning process.
 The academic portion of the program exceeds the required 40 clock hours.

 After initial experience with artificial phlebotomy practice blocks, students receive individualized instruction as they learn and work with clinical instructors.
 The first few weeks are concentrated in the outpatient setting.
 During weeks five through twelve they spend at least four hours per day drawing in both the inpatient and outpatient settings.
 The inpatient experience includes intensive care units, burn unit, pediatrics and newborn units in a very busy Level I Trauma Center.
 The clinical experience is documented to exceed the required 100 clock hours and the required 100 successful unaided collections.
+There is also a focus on patient interactions and providing an excellent outcome and experience for our patients and their families.

 This course is currently offered twice each year, once beginning in January and once beginning in September.
 The hours for the internship are 7AM until 3:30PM Monday through Friday for the first four weeks.
 Earlier shifts, starting between 4:00AM and 6:00AM for weeks five through twelve will be required to ensure appropriate experience.
 These shifts will be scheduled with each student.
 This course is not offered for either evening or part-time hours.
 There will not be class on the following major holidays if they occur during a course: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the Friday after Thanksgiving, Christmas Eve Day, and Christmas Day.